10 Unmissable Things To Do In Colmar At Night

 Quai de la Poissonnerie, (Fisherman's Quay) is the Fishmonger District in the old town area of Colmar.
 This is probably the most Instagram worthy area in all of Colmar, with its array of pastel half timbered houses and buildings along the canal.

-You will also find Colmar's covered market Hall (Le Marche Covert de Colmar), located between Rue des Ecoles, Rue des Vignerons, Rue des Tanneurs, and the Lauch River.
+Also a terrific free activity, you will also find Colmar's covered market Hall (Le Marche Covert de Colmar), located between Rue des Ecoles, Rue des Vignerons, Rue des Tanneurs, and the Lauch River.
 Colmar's covered market is the perfect place to grab some fresh bread, the famous Munster cheese, and an Alsatian wine for a little late night picnic.

 Quartier des Tanneurs